eikendev/rfcdl/README.rst

 =====

 This tool can be used to download a large number of `RFC documents <https://www.ietf.org/standards/rfcs/>`_ in a short period of time.
-Since I like to keep all RFCs locally on my machine, this is the perfect way to retrieve all the documents and add new ones at a later point in time.
+I used it to keep a local mirror of all RFCs on my machines continuously synchronized.

 For a quick introduction, let me show how you would use the tool to get started.

+This is how you download the RFCs initially.

 .. code:: bash